 In the case of self-neglect, there is no criminal or offender.
 Anyone concerned about a senior and self-neglect should contact their local aging agency.

 Illinois Domestic Violence Act

-The Illinois Domestic Violence Act provides protection from abuse by a family member or other members of the household.
-This law is intended to protect the victim, but does not punish the abuser.
+The Illinois Domestic Violence Act protects from abuse by a family member or other members of the household.
+This law is intended to protect the victim but does not punish the abuser.
 However, once abuse is proven, the law provides wide discretion for judges to order actions as part of an Order of Protection to stop the abuse.
 The Act protects elders adults with disabilities from neglect and financial exploitation as well as from abuse.